-To claim the step therapy cognitive fee, the Provider must submit a separate RTP claim indicating the PIN applicable to the specific step therapy module in the DIN field and the Provider's usual and customary cognitive service fee in the CPhACS drug cost field.
-A comprehensive list of step therapy modules and the PINs associated with step therapy cognitive fee is available at express-scripts.ca/health-care-downloads-and-resources.
+To claim the step therapy cognitive fee, the Provider must submit a separate RTP claim indicating the PIN applicable to the specific step therapy module in the DIN field and the Provider's usual and customary cognitive service fee in the CPhAPCS drug cost field.
+A comprehensive list of step therapy modules and the PINs associated with step therapy cognitive fee is available at https://provider.express-scripts.ca.